 Take a romantic stroll through the Historic District.
 It is really warm and nice at night, and there are benches in all of the numerous squares throughout the district.

-Cab to Tybee Island.
+Cab or Uber to Tybee Island.
 Note that this is a pretty hefty cab fare ($45-$50 each way), so renting a car may not be a bad idea if you plan to venture to Tybee during your stay.
 For more information on Tybee Island, including downloadable brochures, click here.

 Lunch at The Crab Shack at 40 Estill Hammock Road, Tybee Island, GA 31328.
 Recommendation: get the Low Country Boil for only $12.99.
 You will not be disappointed!

 Itinerary for a Savannah, GA weekend getaway: Saturday Afternoon